developerwaleed/To-Do-List-/README.md

 # To Do List

-> This is a website that allows users to add the Task  he/she wants to perform.
+- This is a website that allows users to add the Task  he/she wants to perform.
+- Can Also remove the selected Task and edit it.
+- The program allows user to mark the task as completed.
+- The data is stored into loca storage of browser.

 ## Built With